Vocaloid 3: V3 Megpoid

 The Vocaloid 2 product "Megpoid" was updated to the Vocaloid 3 version under the name of "V3 Megpoid".
 Several products were released under this name.
 The first of these packages was the "Megpoid Complete" product which featured 4 new vocals ("adult", "power", "sweet" and "whisper") with natural song tones.
 The vocals were also sold separately for users who only wanted one or two of these vocals. this was one of four packages sold on the release day of Vocaloid 3 on October 21, 2011.
 An updated version of the original voice of "Megpoid" was also sold called "V3 Megpoid - Native".
 This had the same tone and fixed several problems from the Vocaloid 2 version.
 This product was released on March 15, 2012.
 An English version of the Megpoid vocal was also released on February 28, 2013, Internet co., Ltd noted this was one of their most difficult vocals to produce because it required several times the amount of samples of the Japanese vocal to produce.

 The Native and English versions would later be sold in 2016 on the Mobile Vocaloid Editor app.

 VY1v3

 VY1 was updated to VY1v3 from the Vocaloid2 engine and was one of the four release dates packaged released on October 21, 2011.
 This was an updated version of the software with a higher quality and smoother results.
 The package was later released as a second edition under the name of "VY1v3 SE", as one of five products that was released in the SE edition range.
 VY1v3 Neo was later released on August 5, 2013.

 Tone Rion

 Tone Rion is a Japanese female released on December 16, 2011, in association with Dear Stage (Moe Japan).
+Her vocals were based off of now retired Japanese singer Yumemi Nemu.
 She was given a second edition called "Tone Rion SE", as one of five products that was released in the SE edition range.